miroslavpopovic/aspnetcore-workshop/docs/10-blazor-client.md

 Let's modify the Blazor client app to support authentication.
 The initial support for auth has been added in the preview 6 version, just on time for this workshop, so we'll use that.
 Most of the code that follows has been taken from excellent [NDC Oslo presentation](https://www.youtube.com/watch?v=uW-Kk7Qpv5U) by [Steve Sanderson](https://twitter.com/stevensanderson).
 The presentation samples can be found [on GitHub](https://github.com/SteveSandersonMS/presentation-2019-06-NDCOslo/).

+To support auth, we'll need to install `Microsoft.AspNetCore.Components.Authorization` NuGet package to our `TimeTracker.Client` project.
+Do that now.

-The first thing we need is to implement `AuthenticationStateProvider` that is capable of handling tokens in local storage.
+The first thing we need to implement is `AuthenticationStateProvider` that is capable of handling tokens in local storage.
 We'll add it to `Security` folder.

 ```c#
 public class TokenAuthenticationStateProvider : AuthenticationStateProvider